Small-Format Design: Making Every Detail Matter

 Single or Double?
 Let’s Mix It Up!

 When it comes to small formats, choosing between one or two columns might seem straightforward — but it’s not that simple.
-A single column is safe, clean, and easy to read.
-It’s comfortable, almost like reading a book, where your eyes just flow naturally.
+A single column feels safe, clean, and easy to read.
+It’s comfortable, almost like reading a book, where your eyes flow naturally.

-But two columns bring a whole different energy to the layout: the text feels tighter, snappier, and the space is used in a new way.
+Two columns, on the other hand, bring a completely different energy to the layout: the text feels tighter, snappier, and the space is used in a new way.
 You get these little “pause points” — almost like a conversation between columns.
-And it’s not just about structure — it adds rhythm and creativity to the design.
-And squeezing in three columns on a tiny page?
+And it’s not just about structure — it adds rhythm and a touch of creativity to the design.
+Trying to squeeze three columns onto a tiny page?
 “Say what?
 I just said it.”

-In practice, switching between one and two columns depending on the content and the message tends to work best.
+In practice, switching between one and two columns depending on the content and the message usually works best.
 It’s not all-or-nothing.
-It’s about feeling what fits that specific moment — and, of course, remembering the purpose behind the piece.
-Sometimes, mixing both approaches in the same publication leads to something unexpectedly great.
+It’s about feeling what fits that specific moment — and, of course, keeping the purpose of the piece in mind.
+Sometimes, mixing both approaches in the same publication results in something unexpectedly great.

 Page Flow: Keeping It Smooth